nenamoree9/devcraft/README.md

 How to mod/reskin Devcraft:

-Segment 1: re-skinning

-----0.1----
+----Minecraft Week (0.1)----

-First, do the same process you will do when you down
+First, do the same process you will do when you download a Devcraft version.
+Next, open the Res folder.
+There are 3 folders;
+- Blocks
+- Fonts
+- Textures
+The "Blocks" folder is where block metadata is stored in.
+The blocks' metadata file is a ".block" file.
+The "Fonts" folder is where all the fonts are stored in.
+Usually, the fonts are .ttf files.
+(Note: When editing or replacing fonts, they SHOULD always have the name "rs.ttf".
+The "Textures" folder is where all the game's textures are stored in.